Half of a Yellow Sun (film): Critical response

 Half of a Yellow Sun received a mixed reception from critics.
-It currently has a 51% aggregate rating on Rotten Tomatoes based on 53 reviews, with a 5.53 out of 10 average score.
+The film has a 50% aggregate rating on Rotten Tomatoes based on 53 reviews.
 The site's consensus states: "While it doesn't quite do justice to the source material, Half of a Yellow Sun adapts Chimamanda Ngozi Adichie's novel with committed performances and narrative nuance".
 Leslie Felperin of The Hollywood Reporter writes that it "is the kind of ambitious literary adaptation that wants it all kinds of ways, not all of them compatible" and that "the script is studded with great leaden lumps of expository dialogue".
-Nollywood Reinvented says the film is nowhere as good as the book, but points out that "Even though the movie does not recreate the emotions of the book it creates its own emotions".
-It also says that "The movie builds on amazing sets, actors, supporting actors and music", but the characters lack depth.
-Peter Bradshaw of The Guardian gave Half of a Yellow Sun 2 out of 5 stars, also commenting that "there is a heartfelt quality" but that "unfortunately, the film is often stately and sluggish with some very daytime-soapy moments of emotional revelation.
+Nollywood Reinvented acknowledges that the film "is nowhere as good as the book", however, it points out that "Even though the movie does not recreate the emotions of the book, it creates its own emotions".
+The magazine praised the crew and cast, writing that "the movie builds on amazing sets, actors, supporting actors, and music", but the characters lack depth.
+Peter Bradshaw gave the film 2 out of 5 stars, also commenting that "there is a heartfelt quality" but that "unfortunately, the film is often stately and sluggish with some very daytime-soapy moments of emotional revelation.
 At other times, it looks more like a filmed theatrical piece".

-Adichie's reception

-Adichie was happy about the final product of the film, as she thought it was beautiful and very well done.
-She also said the acting was very good and she loved the fact that it was filmed in Nigeria, which was her only requirement.
+Robert Abele of the Los Angeles Times writes that the film "certainly makes for an honourably propulsive wartime soap", and "it's just not stirring enough as historical drama."